 “I know how much it takes to get a new program off the ground.
 So often, you only hear about what is not working and I wanted to let you know what is working.
 We look forward to continuing our partnership with University Human Resources.”

 Improving the Way We Experience Competencies at the Medical Center

 Competency (n): proficiency, experience, capability – critical in our business – fundamental to providing excellent care and delivering on our commitment to put the patient at the center of all we do.

 The competency assessment process (for new hires and the annual process) for the Medical Center is undergoing a long-overdue overhaul in an effort to change the way team members and managers experience defining, completing, documenting and complying with competencies.
-This was due in part to the implementation of Workday.
-The new processes remove many manual and outdated steps by automating tasks and pushing notifications out to help with deadlines.
+This is due in part to the implementation of Workday.
+The new processes removes many manual and outdated steps by automating tasks and pushing notifications out to help with deadlines.

-Shelley Tattersall, Technical Training Specialist, who worked extensively on the project, added, “Not only does the automated process better support our new hires, managers and current team members, it also helps to ensure compliance during regulatory surveys such as Joint Commission.
-Competencies – now housed in Workday -- can be accessed from any computer for easy and rapid access during surveys.”
+Shelley Tattersall, Technical Training Specialist, who worked extensively on the project, added, “Not only does the automated process better support our new hires, managers and current team members, it also helps to ensure compliance during regulatory surveys, such as Joint Commission.
+Competencies – now housed in Workday -- and can be accessed from any computer for easy and rapid access during surveys.”

 Automation Is Key